 the case of PV

-The availability of the energy source has to be transformed into useful energy, available on the market
+The availability of the energy source has to be transformed into useful energy available in the market

-Growing penetration of renewable energy sources is already very visible – share of renewable energy sources rises continuously from the beginning of the XX century.
-International Energy Agency forecasts, that due to the development of the technology in 30ties of XXI century PV sector will generate more electricity than the coal sector.
+Growing penetration of renewable energy sources is already very visible – share of renewable energy sources rises continuously from the beginning of the 20th century.
+International Energy Agency forecasts, that due to the development of the technology in thirties of 21st century PV sector will generate more electricity than the coal sector.
 The PV sector is considered as the most promising way of clean energy production.